vegaprotocol/documentation/docs/concepts/governance.md

 #### Calculating amount to be transferred
 The final amount transferred is determined based on the inputs into the proposal as well as the values of the relevant network parameters:
-* `governance.transfer.max.amount` specifies the maximum amount that can be transferred from a source account in a proposal
+* <NetworkParameter frontMatter={frontMatter} param="governance.transfer.max.amount" /> specifies the maximum amount that can be transferred from a source account in a proposal
-* `governance.transfer.max.fraction` specifies the maximum fraction of the balance that can be transferred from a source account.
+* <NetworkParameter frontMatter={frontMatter} param="governance.transfer.max.fraction" /> specifies the maximum fraction of the balance that can be transferred from a source account.

-The amount is calculated with the following formula:
+The final amount is calculated with the following formula:

 ```
   transfer_amount = min(
     proposal.fraction_of_balance * source.balance,
     proposal.amount,
-    NETWORK_MAX_AMOUNT,
+    governance.transfer.max.amount,
-    NETWORK_MAX_FRACTION * source.balance )
+    governance.transfer.max.fraction * source.balance )
 ```

 ## Market governance